RomanMenshikov92/RomanMenshikov92/README.md

 ### Hi there 👋

-# Hi, my name Roman Menshikov.
+# Hi, my name is Roman Menshikov.

 # I am a Web-developer.
 I do educational projects